dtsmith2001/dtsmith2001.github.io/index.md

 Enough said.

+## R kernel

+I always have the R kernel for Jupyter installed as well.
+It helps facilitate tutorials, and gives me a consistent interface so I can concentrate on the code rather than how to use Jupyter.

 # [Effective Pandas](https://leanpub.com/effective-pandas) by @TomAugspurger

 I’ve read parts of this book (which is based on a series or blog posts), and learned a lot.
 I particularly like method chaining with automatic logging and the pipelines and categorically chapters.
 Oh, the [notebooks are available](https://github.com/TomAugspurger/modern-pandas).
+I've presented part of this to a data science team with great success.
+So if you are interested in bringing your team to the same level, take a look.

 I wish more authors would turn a series of blog posts into books!